Dharug National Park: Location and features

 The Dharug National Park lies within the Sydney Basin, a major structural unit of Permian and Triassic age (270-180 million years ago) consisting almost entirely of horizontally bedded sedimentary rocks.
 The park lies on the northern margin of the Hornsby Plateau; a subdivision of the Sydney Basin.

 Fauna

 The park is full of birds and animals that you can meet during the tour.
 You will be greeted by satin bowerbirds, gang-gang cockatoos and green catbirds.

 Etymology

-The park derives its name from the indigenous Darug people, who are the traditional custodians of the area.
+The park derives its name from the indigenous Darug people, south of the Hawkesbury River, who are not the traditional custodians of the area.
+It is incorrectly named on the land of the traditional Darkinjung custodians.